-ID 2.2 Specific objective To promote the use of sustainable energy and energy efficiency The results that the partner States seek to achieve with Union support Under this specific objective, the Programme will aim to address the need for increasing the share of energy saved in public buildings thus increasing the energy efficiency since the programme area is significantly lagging behind EU terms in that field.
-It is therefore envisaged that joint cross border initiatives will be implemented in order to increase the capacities for the development of sustainable energy, to improve the related planning and legal framework as well as to strengthen joint awareness raising and promotional activities as important tool in the policy of increasing energy efficiency.
-In that respect, this programme will aim to provide platform for support of energy efficiency, smart energy management and renewable energy use in public infrastructures, including in public buildings, and in the public housing sector by investing in small-scale infrastructure and developing joint pilot projects on innovative technologies and solutions.
+ID 2.2 Specific objective To promote the use of sustainable energy and energy efficiency The results that the partner States seek to achieve with Union support the need for increasing the share of energy saved in public In that respect, this programme will aim to provide platform for support of energy efficiency, smart energy management and renewable energy use in public infrastructures, including in public buildings, and in the public housing sector by investing in small-scale infrastructure and developing joint pilot projects on innovative technologies and solutions.
 The following result is expected to be achieved within SO 2.2.: 2.2.
 Increased capacities for development of sustainable energy and energy efficiency.